alekseynp/lions/README.md

 This data is not yet processed and available for download.

+### Google Driving Duration

+Driving duration from the Taylor Way ramp to the intersection of West Georgia and Denman is being collected every minute.

+This data is not yet made available.

 ### Traffic Cameras

 There are six traffic cameras relevant to the bridge.
 Hotlinked and live below.
 The cameras are being collected once a minute if they have been udpated which tends to occur once every 1-5 minutes.